mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 Using the API pull the node settings back.

+Here i have used the awesome command `jq` to pretty print the results.
+You may want to install this on your nodes. (probably not available in the exam setting)

 ```bash
 [elastic@centos8streams config]$ curl -s -X GET http://localhost:9200/_nodes/settings | jq .
 ```

 ```json
 {
   "_nodes": {